-Great Caesar’s ghost, there are a lot of comic book movies coming out over the next six years!
+Great Caesar’s ghost, there are a lot of comic book movies coming out over the next five years!

 Movies and TV shows based on comic book characters are far from new, but recently it has felt more like like a flood rather than a trickle.
 Now more than ever, all these various heroes and heroines are coming together under one production roof (whenever possible), leading to a sense of connectivity rarely seen outside of … well, comics.

 What, exactly, can you look forward to?
-Well, here’s a list of dozens of movies based on comic books that are scheduled to hit theaters between 2014 and 2020.
-An average of about five super powered films per year.
+Well, here’s a list of dozens of movies based on comic books that are scheduled to hit theaters between now and 2020.
 I hope you like blockbusters.

 The full list is below.
 Slight spoilers for previously released and upcoming films might follow.